VNH is Dartmouth Health’s preferred provider and most trusted choice for compassionate and collaborative hospice and home health care.

 • Absent verbal response

-• Wheelchair bound or bed bound
+• Wheelchair or bed bound

 • Barely intelligible speech